nigelnorm/Elite101-PreWork/README.md

 I picked a random location to set as the store location.
 ### Store Hours
 Store hours are set between ___ and ___
-To check if user was using the shop within store hours the .__date-time__. library was used to collect a users time(by hours) and compare it to actual store hours.
+To check if user was using the shop within store hours the __date-time__. library was used to collect a users time(by hours) and compare it to actual store hours.
-If it was within store hours, the chatbot would give a .__positive message__..
-If not, it will give a __. negative meassage.__.
+If it was within store hours, the chatbot would give a __positive message__ .
+If not, it will give a __negative meassage__.
 ### Products